ElonH/download-artifact/README.md

 steps:
 - uses: actions/checkout@v2

-- uses: actions/download-artifact@v2-preview
+- uses: elonh/download-artifact-regexp@master
   with:
-    name: my-artifact
+    pattern: ^my-artifact$
     path: path/to/artifact

 - run: cat path/to/artifact
 ```

-# Download All Artifacts
+> Note: If the `pattern` input parameter is not provided, all artifacts will be downloaded.

-If the `name` input parameter is not provided, all artifacts will be downloaded.
 To differentiate between downloaded artifacts, a directory denoted by the artifacts name will be created for each individual artifact.

 Example, if there are two artfiacts `Artifact-A` and `Artifact-B`, and the directory is `etc/usr/artifacts/`, the directory structure will look like this:
 ```